DC Discussion Group

 Click on the sections below for detailed information:

 Join us in person at the IBBR campus where you can network with DC-area CASSS members.
 The June Discussion Group will be fully in-person.
-More information coming soon.
-Registration closed June 25, 2024.
+Don’t miss your chance to participate in this panel discussion on potency assays for complex biologics.
+Register by June 13, 2025.

 Location: